ColasNahaboo/advent-of-code-my-solutions/go/2024/README.md

 ## Day highlights
 - **d04** Tried to use methods on generics, and immediately closed the Pandora can of worms I opened!
+- **d06** Different implementation to test speeds for part2: 4 arrays bools or array of ints or bytes used as 4-bit bitfields.
+The latter is faster.